potatoqualitee/aitools/README.md

 - Handling the boring parts (installation, updates, configuration)
 - Tracking what changed for review before committing

+**BUT ALSO**: Because aitools processes each file in a fresh, non-interactive session, the AI produces incredibly consistent, high-quality output without the context drift or degradation that happens in long interactive conversations.

 ---

 ## How it differs from API wrappers